 The plant is indigenous to North America.
 It can be found in every state in the United States except for Alaska, and it is widespread in Canada, too.
 The plant thrives in disturbed soils and is frequently found along roadsides.

 Together, common ragweed and giant ragweed account for most of the hay fever experienced in North America in the fall.
 Symptoms of hay fever are sneezing and runny nose, along with itchy eyes.

-Although the name, "hay fever," alludes to the "haying" season in the fall, people often refer to allergies experienced at any time of year as "hay fever."
-Thus birch trees, for example, are spoken of as a major source of hay fever in eastern North America, even though the hay fever resulting from their pollen occurs in spring, not fall.
+Although the name hay fever alludes to the "haying" season in the fall, people often refer to allergies experienced at any time of year as hay fever.
+Thus birch trees, for example, are spoken of as a major source of hay fever in eastern North America, even though the hay fever resulting from their pollen occurs in spring and not fall.

 Furthermore, while it's more often associated with hay fever, common ragweed is also one of the plants that cause skin rashes (known technically as allergic contact dermatitis).
 You can lessen these allergy symptoms by getting rid of ragweed in your yard.
 But no matter how good of a job you do, its pollen might still be in the air from surrounding yards.